-How did a hard arse barber from NZ become the legend behind the Gold Coast's first Craft Distillery?
+How did a hard arse barber from New Zealand become the legend behind the Gold Coast's first Craft Distillery?

 Meet Our Family

-David Goulding, better known as "Granddad Jack", was born on the 11th of June 1919 in the small town of Timaru in the South Island of New Zealand called Timaru.
+David Goulding, know as ‘Granddad Jack’ was born on the 11th June 1919 in a small town on the South Island of New Zealand called Timaru.
 He never got the chance to meet his father who died at the age of 34 in 1918.

 From a very young age, as the 'man of the house' he was called upon to provide for his family since his father had unfortunately passed away eight months before he was born.

-During the war Granddad Jack obtained his trotting licence.
-He purchased a racehorse named 'Sack Cloth' but it never did much good.
-Granddad Jack loved the races and, as a lad, would buy big pencils, cut them in two, sharpen each one and then sell them at the Timaru racecourse for a penny each, more than doubling his money!
+During the war years, Granddad Jack obtained his trotting licence.
+He purchased a racehorse named ‘'Sack Cloth,’ but it never did much good.
+Granddad Jack loved the races and, as a lad, would buy big pencils, cut them in two, sharpen each one and then sell them at the Timaru racecourse for a penny - more than doubling his money!
 Perhaps this was how he could buy his racehorse in the first place!

 Our Two Pencils Gin represents just that.
 A perfectly balanced, juniper infused dry gin.

-Granddad Jack was never one to miss an opportunity.
-One day he spotted a local barbershop standing empty.
-This was the beginning of what became a very long and respected career as the local barber.
-He ran a very successful business for forty-eight years, retiring at the age of seventy in 1989 where he was still only charging $4 per cut!
+Granddad Jack was never one to miss an opportunity, and one day he spotted an empty barbershop in a neighbouring town.
+Self-taught, this became the start of a very long and respected career as a barber.
+He successfully operated that barbershop for 48 years, retiring at 70.
+He was still charging $4 per cut!

 He may have been a hard arse but he was fair.
 This is the story behind our Barbershop Coffee Liqueur.
 Granddad Jack loved starting the day with a little extra 'oomph' in his coffee and what better way to pay homage to the man than to create a smooth and velvety coffee liqueur.